dmd-program/dmd-100/projects/open_design/develop-iterate.md

 ## Post work to the Studio

+1. Upload the `changelog.doc`.
-1. Upload the new instructions document.
+2. Upload the new `yourname-instructions-2.pdf` document.